The best academic blogs

 13. Nadine Muller

 Nadine Muller is challenging ideas about what academics look like.
-This senior lecturer in English Literature & Cultural History at the Liverpool John Moores University uses her blog to share skills that are often taken for granted in academia.
-But it’s her refreshingly honest documenting of experiences with anxiety and depression, and her questioning of how academics are expected to present themselves, their lives, and their work that make this blog a must-read for academics who don’t quite feel they fit the mould.
+This senior lecturer in English Literature & Cultural History at Liverpool John Moores University shares often-overlooked academic skills through her blog.
+However, her refreshingly honest accounts of living with anxiety and depression and her critical examination of expectations placed on academics make this blog essential reading for those who feel they don’t fit the traditional mould.

 Interested in the conversations that are redefining what it means to be an academic?
 Head to Nadine’s blog.